OpenWave-GW/OpenWave-3KA/README.md

 #### _Tips:_

 1.  *If you want to connect your DSO via ethernet.
-Don't forget to setup your IP address properly or set DHCP on(Utility -> I/O -> Ethernet -> DHCP/BOOTP on).
+Don't forget to set up your IP address properly or set DHCP on(Utility -> I/O -> Ethernet -> DHCP/BOOTP on).
 And enable the socket server on your DSO.*

 2.  *If you are using Linux, please add your username to group ```dialout``` to get proper privilege level for device accessing. (for GDS-2000E series only)*
     ```